 Typically, a single owner operator of a route distributorship will need commercial insurance for their delivery vehicle and business liability insurance.
 Owners with multiple employees will need a multiple vehicle policy and workers’ compensation.
 Routes For Sale now offers discounts on insurance!
 Through our size and volume, we have partnered with some of the largest insurance brokers in the nation to offer the best rates.
 Request Your Free Insurance Quote Here.

 What type of vehicle do I need?

-There are no vehicles included in the purchase.
+Included in the purchase is a 16′ trailer.
 Sub-contractors that transfer to the new owner use their own vehicles.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for these routes is $371,014 per year, minus your estimated yearly expenses of $281,971 as mentioned above gives you the owner’s net profit of $89,043 per year.

 How does the selling price of the routes get determined?

 Route sales are determined by a ratio based on a weekly sales average.
 The selling price of this route is $432,000 based on a weekly sales average of $28,540; you come up with a selling ratio of approximately 15:1.

 Do I have to pay for inventory or purchase product up front?

 There is an initial deposit required, the terms can be discussed with the company before purchase.